The only thing certain about tariffs right now is uncertainty.

 Right now, many brands are reassessing their strategies in real-time, looking for ways to soften the impact of tariffs and keep their businesses running smoothly.
 Some are getting creative with inventory management, while others are looking at alternative revenue streams to offset rising costs.

-Some areas brands are exploring are their resale, returns, and off-price strategies—not as a perfect solution, but as a way to add flexibility, reduce dependency on new imports, and make the most of the inventory already available.
-While no single approach can erase the uncertainty, these strategies are helping brands stay agile and adapt to shifting conditions in a way that supports both their bottom line and their customers.
+Some areas brands are exploring include resale, returns, and off-price strategies—not as a perfect solution, but as a way to add flexibility, reduce dependency on new imports, and make the most of the inventory already available.
+With 86% of Americans expecting price hikes from higher tariffs and 46% planning to shop secondhand to offset costs, these strategies are becoming even more valuable.
+While no single approach can erase the uncertainty, they help brands stay agile and adapt to shifting conditions in a way that supports both their bottom line and their customers.

 Here’s what that looks like in practice.